Information Station Specialists Website

 University of Kentucky listeners tune to broadcasts managed via network audio control.

-Who Operates The Information Station?
+Who Operates the Information Station?

 Federal, state and local governmental entities are able to license The Information Station to broadcast noncommercial voice-programming related to travel, public safety, visitor / tourism historical / interpretive or emergencies.
 The primary audience?
 Motorists in a 3-5-mile radius area.
 Operators commonly include . . .